 In 98% of circuit positions in a tube amp circuit carbon comp and film resistors only add noise.
 In some positions they can distort the audio signal which is sometimes (not always) desirable.
 This only occurs in circuit positions with both high DC voltage with a large superimposed AC signal.
 Certain plate resistors positions in an amp will sound slightly different with carbon comp or carbon film resistors.
 In some of my amps I will use carbon comps or carbon films in these positions for extra flavor.
 Judicious use is wise.
 No amp will need more a handful of carbon resistors for this purpose.

 What problems do they present?

 Carbon Comps and Films are noisy and make amps have more hiss, pops, and sizzle.
 They get even nosier over time.
-That pan frying sound you hear in old amps: those are the resistors.
-Carbon films are a little quiter but not as quiet as metal film, metal oxide or wirewound resistors.
+That pan frying sound you hear in old amp is the sound of carbon resistors.
+Carbon films are a little quieter but not as quiet as metal film, metal oxide or wirewound resistors.

-In some postions they can catch fire if something goes wrong.
-Through the 1980s on Fender, Mesa Boogie, and others often used them as power tube screen resistors and if a tube shorts out they literally go up in flames!
+In some positions they can catch fire if something goes wrong.
+Through the 1980s on Fender, Mesa Boogie, and others often used them as power tube screen resistors.
+If a tube shorts out they literally go up in flames!
 It is dangerous and they should NEVER be used in those circuit positions.
 Despite this fact many boutique and small builders use them in power positions.

 Do modern metal film, metal oxide and wirewound resistor sound harsh?